mzz12/mzz12.github.io/_pages/about.md

 Hi, my name is Zizhao Mo (莫梓钊).
 I received my Ph.D. degree in Computer Science from the University of Macau, where I was fortunate to be advised by <a href="https://www.fst.um.edu.mo/personal/huanlexu/">Prof. Huanle Xu</a> at <a href="https://cds-macau.github.io/">Cloud and Distributed Systems Lab</a>.

 My research interests broadly revolve around machine learning systems (MLSys), focusing on scheduling, parallelization optimization, and resource management topics.
+The optimization goal of my research lies in the efficiency improvement for ML workloads, in terms of latency, cost, and throughput.
 I also have a specific interest in designing efficient systems over heterogeneous resources, including CPU-GPU and heterogeneous GPU platforms.

 <b><font color="#f58b5e">I am currently on the job market and seeking opportunities from academia.
 Please feel free to contact me!